DataIntellectTech/TorQ-Crypto/README.md

 TorQ Crypto provides an example of how an application can be built and deployed on top of the [TorQ framework](https://aquaqanalytics.github.io/TorQ/).
-This application  behaves in a similar manner to the Finance Starter Pack with the main difference being that TorQ Crypto collects and stores real data.
+This application  behaves in a similar manner to the Finance Starter Pack with the main difference being that TorQ Crypto collects and stores real time data.

 This package includes: